 Figure 1: Stated view of 365638007 |Finding of Rh blood group (finding)| and subtypes

-Case sensitivity can be changed on an existing description without inactivating it.
+Case sensitivity can be changed on an existing description without inactivating the description.

 The common name for |Structure of pharyngotympanic tube (body structure)| is eustachian tube.
 While the term originated eponymously, it is not the name of the person from whom the body structure was named after.
 Therefore, the case significance is ci for case insensitive.

 SNOMED CT includes three case significance values, "ci", "cI" and "CS".
 However, this range of values depends on the languages and linguistic norms.
 For the International Edition, where the first character of descriptions is always capitalized, the value "Only initial character case insensitive" ("cI") is necessary.
 This value is not required for descriptions in extensions that do not adhere to this convention.
 When appropriate, it is also acceptable to limit the range to a single case significance value.

 Numeric values will not display differently if switched between upper and lower case, so numeric values should be treated as case insensitive characters in a term.

 If a description begins with a numeric value and the word following the number does not begin with a capital letter, the case sensitivity indicator is ci for Entire term case insensitive.